sunfishcode/mustang/README.md

 ## How does one port `mustang` to a new architecture?

- - Port [`rsix`] to the architecture, adding assembly sequences for making syscalls on the architecture.
+ - Port [`rsix`] to the architecture, adding assembly sequences for making syscalls.
- - Add assembly code to the `_start` function in src/lib.rs to call `origin::rust`.
+ - Port [`origin`] to the architecture, adding assembly sequences for program and thread primitives.
  - Create a target file in `specs/`, by first following [these instructions] to generate a specification of a built-in target, and then: